hackruler/rootf1nd3r/README.md

 # rootf1nd3r
 It finds all the root domains associated with a domain and helps you to increase the reconnaissance.
-It also find all the subdomains and working domains.

 # Installation
 `git clone https://github.com/hackruler/rootf1nd3r.git`